 When creating users, some key points must be taken into consideration.
 Ask yourself the following questions while configuring a new user:

-- Make a user administrator by selecting Administrator as the User type when creating the user.
+Select Administrator as the User type when creating the user.

 Access is granted or denied to users by setting permission on entries.
 Permissions can be set to users or user groups.
 The best practice is to grant permissions to user groups to control access for multiple users at once.